SSpeights/PowerShellGuide/refining-with-loops.md

 Maybe your script works but there are still some improvements you can make.
 One tool that enables you to validate and write better scripts is the [Powershell module PSScriptAnalyzer ](https://www.powershellgallery.com/packages/PSScriptAnalyzer/).

-We don't go into modules in this guide, but installing and using the analyzer is relatively straightforward.
+We don't go into modules in this section, but installing and using the analyzer is relatively straightforward.
 And by using the `Invoke-ScriptAnalyzer` cmdlet, you can validate the errors and find how this script can still be better \(Although you can ignore the "Write-Host" warning, since "Write-Host" now wraps "Write-Information"\).

 ## Section targets